-Applesauce spice cake from scratch recipe is is a family friendly dessert that will remind you of Fall flavors no matter what time of year you make it!
+My Grandmother’s Old Fashioned applesauce spice cake recipe with raisins is a family friendly dessert with Fall flavors and no cake mix needed.
 Not as quick as our Apple Spice Dump Cake but homemade is always best!

 Want to save this recipe?

-2. All purpose flour, make sure you know how to measure flour properly.
+You want to start your mixture of dry ingredients with All purpose flour, make sure you know how to measure flour properly or the texture will be dense.

 Making it at home means I can get it just the way I want it.
 Add cinnamon if I want or leave it plain, add raisins for texture, 1/2 cup of chopped apples is optional or chopped walnuts can be added too.